digideskio/M101-MongoDB-for-Node-Developers/README.md

 ## Setup:

     1. Clone the repository on your computer
-    2. type node install -d in the cloned directory
+    2. type "npm install" in the cloned directory

     Node will install all the files you need.